rambasnet/SoftwareSecurity/README.md

 jupyter notebook
 ```

-- copy and paste the link shown on a browser if it doesn't open on its own
+- copy and paste the link shown to a browser if it doesn't open on its own
 - open `notebooks/00-TableOfContents.ipynb` notebook that provides table of contents with link to all the notebooks